just-franco/Compare-your-packages-against-LaTeXML-s/README.md

 ![image](https://user-images.githubusercontent.com/83378025/118904651-b13a9380-b8f0-11eb-9c33-d9017328f8c4.png).

-Otherwise you have some packages that aren't sopported which would be listed.
+Otherwise you have some packages that aren't sopported, which would be listed.